HarryYu02/zig-tcpip/README.md

 # Zig TCP/IP

 A simple tcp server written in Zig.
+Not the most elegant code, just for learning Zig.

 ## Requirements